Child Travelling Overseas After Separation

 The Hague Convention

-A parent may apply to the Federal or Family Court to restrict the child’s travel to certain countries, such as only allowing travel to countries where Australia has a treaty under the Hague Convention.
+A parent may apply to the Federal Circuit and Family Court of Australia to restrict the child’s travel to certain countries, such as only allowing travel to countries where Australia has a treaty under the Hague Convention.

 If a child is removed from Australia without a parent’s consent, it is designated an international child abduction.
 If the child was taken to a country that is a signatory to the Hague Convention, then the parent can compel their return under the provisions of the treaty.
 This treaty provides a way for parents in participating countries to seek the return of their children to their home country and specifies the jurisdiction where custody and residency issues will be resolved.